 The wound-healing assay, also known as the scratch assay, is an established two-dimensional (2D) technique that can be used to investigate collective migration and wound healing in vitro , .
 This method was one of the first to be developed for the study of cell migration and measures the rate at which cells, in a cell monolayer, migrate to fill a cell-free gap , .
-Three-dimensional (3D) wound-healing assays are beyond the scope of this article and have succinctly covered by Stamm et al. 2016 .
+Three-dimensional (3D) wound healing assays are beyond the scope of this article and have been succinctly covered by Stamm et al. 2016 .

-The wound-healing assay is a simple and inexpensive method.
+The wound healing assay is a simple and inexpensive method.
 While this assay does not recapitulate the exact conditions of a wound, it can be successfully applied to model and investigate cell movement in a controlled in vitro environment.
-The technique reproduces wounding by creating a gap in a confluent cell monolayer, and consists of four main steps that will be elaborated upon below (see figure 1 for an overview) .
+The technique reproduces wounding by creating a gap in a confluent cell monolayer and consists of four main steps that will be elaborated upon below (see Figure 1 for an overview) .

-Figure 1 | Wound healing assay overview
+Figure 1 | Wound healing assay overview.

 Wound healing assay protocol